-The Characterisation Table 7 is designed to start the collection of information that will be then reviewed and further integrated during the project life.
+The Characterisation Table 8 is designed to start the collection of information that will be reviewed and further integrated during the project life.

-VITO, responsible for this Key Exploitable Result (KER), compiled the contents, they discussed with all the partners involved in the finalization of the KER, including who will supervise the testing phase.
+VITO, responsible for this Key Exploitable Result (KER), compiled the contents, discussed them with all the partners involved in the finalization of the KER, including those will supervise the testing phase.

-Table 7: Characterization of the result - KER No. 2 (KER leading beneficiary: VITO)
+Table 8: Characterization of the result - KER No. 2 (KER leading beneficiary: VITO)